open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/manual.md

 - `Zipkin`: prepares and sends the collected telemetry data to a Zipkin backend via the Zipkin APIs.
 - Logging Exporter: saves the telemetry data into log streams.
-- `NewRelic`: sends the collected telemetry data to NewRelic
 - OpenTelemetry Protocol Exporter: sends the data in OTLP format to the [OpenTelemetry Collector] or other OTLP receivers.
 The underlying `Transport` can send: